tundeiness/Real-Estate-Tycoon/README.md

 ### Exercise 3.5 - Sparse Roofs Heuristics

 ### Exercise 3.6 - Finalizing the A.B.T

+- made several indicator features from domain knowledge.
+- created the interaction feature 'property_age'.
+- grouped sparse classes in the 'exterior_walls' and 'roof' features.
+- encoded dummy variables and saved the final analytical base table.
 ## Regression Algorithms
 ### Exercise 1.1 - Back to Basics